Sexual Assault/Violence Awareness Month April 2017

 - Scott from Bellingham, WA -

 "Research on coaching is clear and consistent.
 Coaching is most successful when applied to people with potential who want to improve — not when applied to people who have no interest in changing.
-This is true whether you are acting as a professional coach, a manager, or a friend.

-Your time is very limited.
+Time is very limited.
 The time you waste coaching people who do not care is time stolen from people who want to change."

 - Marshal Goldman,